mstksg/backprop/doc/08-performance.md

 gradBP myFunc' (MT 5 7 2)
 ```

-See the [Equipping your Library][equip] page for more information on how to do
+See the [Equipping your Library][equip] page for more information on exactly
-this, as well as the description of lifting functions in the documentation of
+how to specify your operations with manual gradients, as well as the
+description of lifting functions in the documentation of
 *[Numeric.Backprop.Op][op]*.

 [equip]: https://backprop.jle.im/06-equipping-your-library.html